Summary #

 Data sources #

-I decided to employ just a few of the features of the data set, notably the borough of the property location, the property and room types, the amount of people the property can accomodate, the number of bedrooms and bathrooms, price per night, the availability of the property over the last year, the number of days from the last review, and latitude and longitude of the property, which for purposes of anonymity are randomly offset by 150 meters.
-The data was also enriched by adding crime rate per borough, distance of the property to the nearest Tube Underground station, and local amenities in the vicinity of the property.
-Beyond the main source of data, there are several, other sources used for data enrichment.
-Here follows a list of them.
+I decided to employ just a few of the features of the data set, notably the borough of the property location, the property and room types, the amount of people the property can accomodate, the number of bedrooms and bathrooms, the price per night, the availability of the property over the last year, the number of days from the last review (if any), and latitude and longitude of the property, which for the purposes of anonymity are randomly offset by 150 meters.

 Short-term housing data #